Skip to main content

 Purpose

-Custom fields provide flexibility to collect booking-specific or product-specific data that does not belong in a participant or customer profile.
+Custom fields provide flexibility to collect booking-specific or product-specific data that is not saved in the Customer or co-Traveler profile.

 Where the data is stored